larsfroelich/walkdir/README.md

 This is useful e.g. when building an express.js-router or for bootstrapping child-modules automatically.

 ##Setup
-Install walkDir via `npm install walkdir --save`
+Install walkDir via `npm install walk-dir --save`

+Make sure not to confuse this module with "walkdir", this is "walk-dir"!

 ## Usage
 1) Require walkDir using